tomlinBI/cnv_handover/docs/source/legacy_pipeline.rst

 When container has been deployed, use the following command triggers a job execution.

-- Illumina: All four biomarker (ArmCNV, CNV, LGR, LOH) should trigger.
+- **Illumina**: All four biomarker (ArmCNV, CNV, LGR, LOH) should trigger.
 Data will output in the respective Lv2 directory

 .. code-block:: console